Where is it heading now? Is it thriving or flailing?

 How can we cut through the swarm of unhealthier but more desired F&B choices?

-While there are many considerations to be made and situations to be studied prior to launching a new healthy F&B product, opportunities abound for new players to enter this thriving industry and for older players to continue to grow.
-The key direction for companies right now within the healthy F&B sector is to capitalize on the interest and demand for healthy products – be where the demand is present; create clamor over the benefits and impact that your products provide; stand out from the shelves and get noticed over your competitors.
+While there are many considerations to be made and situations to be studied prior to launching a new better-for-you F&B CPG product, opportunities abound for new players to enter this thriving industry and for older players to continue to grow.
+The key direction for companies right now within the better-for-you CPG sector is to capitalize on the interest and demand for healthy products – be where the demand is present; create clamor over the benefits and impact that your products provide; stand out from the shelves and get noticed over your competitors.
 The only way to move forward and thrive in this growing global health market is if more companies see these potentials from a new perspective.
 The demand is there, the products are available, and now the real challenge is on differentiating and standing out from the rest of the products in this category.
 Ask your team, “how do we make sure we connect with our intended audience on a deeper level so they keep choosing us?”

 Many market research firms have revealed that despite the challenges that face the industry, there is huge potential for growth in the next few years.
 At The Vineyard, we know this to be true.
 We’ve seen it happen with many other new healthy brands being introduced even more so during the pandemic.